marshiyar/mpvfx/README.md

 MpVFX is a desktop nonlinear video editor for arranging video, images, audio, captions, effects, and color treatments on a multitrack timeline.
 It is built with Electron, React, and a local media rendering service.

-This repository is prepared for source publication.
-It does not currently publish signed binary releases; see [the release policy](docs/RELEASING.md) before distributing an installer.

 ## Features

 - Media-first multitrack timeline with stable empty-track layout